GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 ## Are there seasonal trends of rain in Seattle?

 We answered this question in our exploration.
-Rain is persistent in the spring and winter months, while the summer appears to experience the least amount of rain.
-A quick [web search](https://cliffmass.blogspot.com/2015/02/why-is-northwest-warm-and-california.html) reveals that Seattle summers are warm and dry for specific meteorological reasons.
+Rain is persistent in the winter, while the summer appears to experience the least amount of rain.
+A quick [web search](https://cliffmass.blogspot.com/2015/02/why-is-northwest-warm-and-california.html) reveals that Seattle summers are warm and dry for specific meteorological reasons that we won't get into.

 <br>